 - Red indicates that the week is not submitted.

-- Yellow stands for a submitted week and that the period is waiting to be locked.
+- Yellow stands for a submitted week, and the period is waiting to be locked.

 - Green shows that the week is locked.